aarong/feedme-client/README.md

 the same feed name-argument combination), the library will try to keep the server feed open if any of the feed objects has its desired state set to `open`.
 If all feed objects are desired `closed`, the library will close the server feed.
-The library will emit relevant action revelations only on feed objects that have their desired state set to `open`.
+The library will emit relevant feed action notifications only on feed objects that have their desired state set to `open`.

 #### Desired vs Actual State